A Hybrid Quantum-Classical Method for Electron-Phonon Systems: Results

 The wavefunction ansatz in Eq.~\eqref{eq:wvfuncansatzFull} allows to extract the effective model $\mathcal{H}_{\rm eff}$ in the polaronic basis while solving for the ground state.
 This approach has been used to quantify the recently discovered nearest-neighbor electronic attraction $\tilde{V}$ in cuprate chains\,\cite{wang2021phonon}.
-Here, we evaluate $\tilde{V}$ for different systems using the NGS-VQE algorithm both to provide intuition about phonon-mediated interactions in different limits as well as to benchmark the validity of the method under different conditions.
+Here, we evaluate $\tilde{V}$ for different systems using the NGS-VQE algorithm both to provide intuition about phonon-mediated interactions in different limits and to benchmark the validity of the method under different conditions.

 We first examine the Hubbard-Holstein model without $g'$.
-Figures \ref{fig:V_vs_g}\textbf{a},\textbf{c} and \textbf{b},\textbf{d} show the simulated local and nearest-neighbor attractive interaction in the polaronic basis.
-Since this interaction was discovered in cuprates with strong electron correlations, we restrict ourselves to the AFM regime ($u>\lambda$) and set $\lambda=1$.
-In the anti-adiabatic limit, the local interaction $\tilde{V}_{ii}$ asymptotically approaches $-\lambda = -1$ and all nonlocal interactions $\tilde{V}_{i\neq j}$ vanish (see Fig.~\ref{fig:V_vs_g}\textbf{c} and \textbf{d}).
+Figures \ref{fig:V_vs_g}\textbf{a},\textbf{c} and \textbf{b},\textbf{d} shows the simulated local and nearest-neighbor attractive interaction in the polaronic basis.
+Since this interaction was discovered in cuprates with strong electron correlations, we restrict ourselves to the AFM regime ($u\gg\lambda$) and set $\lambda=1$.
+In the anti-adiabatic limit, the local interaction $\tilde{V}_{ii}$ asymptotically approaches $-\lambda = -1$ and all nonlocal interactions $\tilde{V}_{i\neq j}$ vanish (see Fig.~\ref{fig:V_vs_g}\textbf{c}, \textbf{d}).
 This is consistent with the integration of phonons in field theory.
 With the decrease of $\omega$ and proximity to $u$, Coulomb interactions start to influence the distribution of $\tilde{V}_{ij}$.
-Such an influence is more obvious for large $u$, where the electronic correlations are strong and renormalize the phonon self-energy\,\cite{phononSelfEnergy}.
+Such an influence is more obvious for large $u$, where the electronic correlations are strong and renormalize the phonon self-energy.
+This effect can be captured by the wavefunction ansatz of Eq.~\eqref{eq:phononwvfuncansatz}.
+The electron-dressing effect for the phonon self-energy is described by $\Omega_{\textit{eff}}$ in ref.\cite{wang2020zero}.
 Simultaneously, the retardation effect of finite-frequency phonons mediates the effective interaction at finite distance.
-Therefore, the effective nearest-neighbor attraction $\tilde{V}_{i,i+1}$ increases for lower phonon frequencies (see Fig.~\ref{fig:V_vs_g}\textbf{b} and \textbf{d}).
+Therefore, the effective nearest-neighbor attraction $\tilde{V}_{i,i+1}$ increases for lower phonon frequencies (see Fig.~\ref{fig:V_vs_g}\textbf{b}, \textbf{d}).